Discussing Torah matters because the Torah matters

 Why?

 Because Noah is of the old world.
-Unlike his sons, he belongs to the past.
-All the future will come through him, yes, but most of his life experience remains on the other side of the flood.
+Unlike his sons, he is a man of the past.
+He bridges humanity to the future, yes, but most of his life experience remains on the other side of the flood.
 Unlike his sons, he will, in large part, remain a foreigner in this new world.

 Why a Flood?